 Submissions for this topic area will present theoretical considerations and lesson plans that have been used in practice.
 The goal is to engage in a theoretical discussion on action-oriented models for lesson planning and collect interesting and successful examples from real classrooms.

 The conference should include presentations that highlight examples of audiovisual resources and literature being used for various target groups.
 We are also looking for contributions that identify various aspects and factors for successfully using these media.
 Which possibilities do these resources offer for increasing motivation and learning success among secondary school students and/or adults?
 What must a teacher keep in mind when using these media?
 We welcome presentations that address methodological and didactic issues, as well as those that use sources without infringing upon any copyrights.

 Submissions for this topic area will present theories and lesson plans with the goal of engaging in a discussion on the methodological and didactic issues related to using audiovisual media and literature in the teaching of German as a foreign language and collecting examples from real classrooms.

 Implementing a successful student exchange is a complex and challenging task for teachers.
-We are looking for experienced GAPP coordinators presenting best practice examples and inviting others to discuss real-life solutions for the most common topics such as: Promoting the exchange & Fundraising; Matching students; Timelines; Social Media; Use of Electronic Devices During the Exchange; Alcohol Policies; Liability Questions; etc.
+We are looking for experienced student exchange coordinators presenting best practice examples and inviting others to discuss real-life solutions for the most common topics such as: Promoting the exchange & Fundraising; Matching students; Timelines; Social Media; Use of Electronic Devices During the Exchange; Alcohol Policies; Liability Questions; etc.

 In this segment, we will also present the new Goethe-Institut project “Studienbrücke Deutschland”.
 Studienbrücke is designed to prepare US students linguistically as well as academically to apply to German universities.
 The program includes language courses as well as a year abroad in Germany.